TerbitlahTerang/MatahariTerbit/src/assets/documentation/id/inputform/Priority.md

 ## Priority

-### 💰 Return on investment
+### 💰 Pengembalian modal
 The number of recommended panels is chosen to have the shortest return on investment.

-### 🌏 CO₂ reduction
+### 🌏 Pengurangan jejak karbon (CO₂)
-The number of panels will be optimized to the maximal amount of green electricity produced disregarding financial concerns.
+Jumlah panel akan dioptimalkan untuk memproduksi sebanyak mungkin listrik ramah lingkungan, tanpa mementingkan biaya.